 Reducing Food Waste: 10 Tips

-As the climate changes, global ecosystems experience debilitating effects.
+Due to climate change, global ecosystems experience debilitating effects.
 Resource depletion degrades the security of the global food supply.
 Society can adopt eco-conscious consumption strategies such as limiting waste and supporting agricultural stability.

 1. Meal Prep